cogsci-abstractions-workshop/cogsci-abstractions-workshop.github.io/_pages/attend.md

 </div>

 <div>
 <p> At the CogSci conference, we will present a video recap of our virtual seminars, host a hybrid panel discussion, and hold small-group discussions.
-Schedule to come.</p>
+Schedule for the day to come.</p>

 <!-- <p> <ul>